 - Dumay – also called as a ‘common periwinkle’, dumay is a species of small edible sea snail; however, as much as I love them, it’s a bit of a pain to eat (you have to use a pin to scoop it out, but I bet restaurants can serve this to you without its shell).

-Palek – our native wine that’s made from sugarcane and these are sold wildly across the islands.
+Palek – our native wine that’s made from sugarcane and these are sold wildly across the islands!
+(As pictured here).

-When I was still living in Batanes, I don’t think we ever had restaurants — except for SDC which was more of a canteen than a restaurant if you ask me.
+If these don’t apply to you, you can always go to a local restaurant.
+Actually, when I was still living in Batanes, I don’t think we ever had restaurants — except for SDC (which was more of a canteen than a restaurant if you ask me).

 But with the recent tourism boom, a lot of restaurants have popped up and those that I recommend would be the following: